 Increasing the frequency of sex increases intimacy and passion[xvi].
 It also activates the same brain areas as romantic love[xvii].
 In a previous post, we looked at how emotional intimacy is the key to the best sex, but the link goes both ways.
 I was thinking Verlynda and I should set up a sex challenge for our readers, … after we try it first, of course.

 If passion is caused by changes in intimacy[xviii] then increasing intimacy will increase passion.
 A study in 2011[xix] tested this on a day-to-day level by asking 67 couples to keep daily dairies and reports on intimacy.
 Daily changes in intimacy predicted relationship passion, sexual frequency and sexual satisfaction for both men and women.

 Intimacy can be increased through self-disclosure and shared experiences.
 But it is also to do with how the partner responds when you self-disclose: responding with sympathy and making the partner feel validated increases intimacy and makes you more likely to want to self-disclose in the future[xx].

 Share something with your spouse.
 Maybe there’s something from your childhood or youth that you haven’t shared yet.
 Something personal.
 Or just something you’ve been worried about that’s going on right now that maybe you need to bring your spouse in on.

-Higher rates of self confidence and self-esteem are moderately linked to higher rates of romantic love in long-term relationships as they allow “an intense, exclusive focus on a partner but not possessiveness or jealousy”.
-Being confident in yourself lets you feel love more strongly, without any elements of fear or unworthiness.
+Higher rates of self-confidence and self-esteem are moderately linked to higher rates of romantic love in long-term relationships as they allow “an intense, exclusive focus on a partner but not possessiveness or jealousy”.
+Being confident in yourself lets you feel love more strongly, without any element of fear or unworthiness.